Ibrahimdoc/Cloud-engineering-roadmap/99-notes/cv-working.md

 Working CV Log (WIP)

-- Built Linux-based cloud engineering roadmap with Git version control.
-- Practiced Linux filesystem navigation, permissions, and destructive command safety.
-- Applied least-privilege concepts using Linux permissions as a foundation for cloud IAM
+- Applied Linux filesystem and permission models to enforce least-privilege access, forming a foundation for cloud IAM.
+- Investigated running processes using ps and top to identify CPU and memory pressure.
+- Managed foreground and background processes; safely terminated processes using Unix signals.
+- Demonstrated operational discipline by validating execution context (pwd) before destructive actions.
+- Used Git to version-control infrastructure notes and operational decisions.